saabgeek04/SystemsSAC/README.md

 #### Severity: Insignificant
 The most that would happen is you might get a bit of carpetburn from one of the tires or a pinched finger
 #### Verdict: Low Risk
-A saftey switch to kill motor power is installed on the rover to prevent this from happening
+A saftey switch to kill motor power is installed on the rover to prevent this from happening.